dicee.dataset_classes

 reload_dataset(path, form_of_labelling, ...)

-Reload the files from disk to construct the Pytorch dataset
+Reload training data from disk and construct a Pytorch dataset.

 class dicee.dataset_classes.BPE_NegativeSamplingDataset(train_set: torch.LongTensor, ordered_shaped_bpe_entities: torch.LongTensor, neg_ratio: int)[source]